ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/Cloud-Native-deployment-on-hybrid-edge-systems/_index.md

 who_is_this_for: This learning path is dedicated to developers interested in learning how to deploy software (embedded applications and firmware) onto other processors in the system, using Linux running on the application core.

 learning_objectives:
-    - Deploy a containerized embedded application onto a Cortex-M core from an A-core using containerd and K3s.
+    - Deploy a containerized embedded application onto an Arm Cortex-M core from an Arm Cortex-A core using containerd and K3s.
     - Build a firmware container image.
     - Build the hybrid-runtime components.

 prerequisites:
     - A valid account with [Arm Virtual Hardware](https://app.avh.arm.com/login)
-    - or, an Arm Linux host machine (if you want to build your own runtime and container image)
+    - An Arm Linux host machine (if you want to build your own runtime and container image)

 author_primary: Basma El Gaabouri